 Using split face tiles and ledger stones as featured or accent walls on fireplace surrounds, swimming pool waterfalls, and spas adds texture and dimension to the project.

 If you want an eye-catching wall, you should explore split-face ledger stones and tiles.
-The unique cut of the split-face gives you a three-dimensional appearance without creating any sort of obstacles in terms of daily movement.
-By using split-face tiles and ledger stones, you can create a featured wall without a ton of fuss or extra work.
+The unique cut of the split face gives you a three-dimensional appearance without creating any obstacles in terms of daily movement.
+Using split-face tiles and ledger stones, you can create an accent wall without much fuss or extra work.

 Glass Mosaic Tiles

-If you`re using split-face mosaic tiles to create a featured wall, make sure you pick a pattern and color scheme that complements your room`s look or fits into your overall design plans.
+If you`re using split-face mosaic tiles to create a featured wall, pick a pattern and color scheme that complements your room`s look or fits into your overall design plans.
 Use care when installing glass tiles to prevent chips and breaks.
 Glass tile is durable once in place, but the stones are vulnerable without proper mounting.